top of page

 ABOUT

 Giancarlo Arcieri was born in New York City on the 25th of April, 1977.
 His love for music was immediately recognized, and at the age of two he began to play the violin.
 Soon after, a passion for the visual arts emerged as well, in the form of sculpture.
 By age 12, after his guitar lessons, he would sit at his fathers bench and begin to carve.
 Being the son of Carlos Arcieri, student of Simone Fernando Sacconi, Giancarlo was surrounded by some of the foremost masters of the trade.
 Such greats as William Salchow and Rene Morell, among many others, were considered as family.
-With these phenomenal influences throughout his childhood, the future was obvious.
+With this deep, personal connection to so many iconic luthiers and the classical music industry, the choice to carry on the tradition was an honor.

 In 1995, Giancarlo began his career as a luthier.
 Alongside his father, he learned the art of restoration in the Sacconi and Wurlitzer tradition.
 Meanwhile, under the tutelage of Ron Fletcher, a close friend and student of his father, he constructed his first violins.
 In the following years, Giancarlo refined his skills as well as developed a personal varnish that would be easily recognized.